 The Centerville School Board has limited the number of days a student can be absent from school to ten (10) days or the equivalent of ten (10) unexcused days of absence during a semester.
-Students will be counted as having missed 1/2 day if they miss 2 periods during class periods 1-4 or 2 periods during class periods 5-8.
-Students are placed in the Centerville Attendance Assurance Program after they reach five (5) unexcused days of absence.
+Students are placed in the Centerville Attendance Assurance Program after they reach-five (5) unexcused days of absence.